Certifying Physician/APRN Q & A

 Do I have to register with DOH as a certifying physician?
 NO – Effective January 1, 2016, all applications to the program must be submitted electronically AND each physician must complete an Electronic Signature Agreement and return the ORIGINAL (signed and dated) to DOH.
 Electronic signatures are NOT acceptable for this form.
 This form is required BEFORE the physician/APRN can use the new electronic system which allows DOH to accept the physician’s or APRN’s electronic signature for BOTH the patient’s application AND the issued 329 Card.

 Is my certification of the patient’s debilitating medical condition good indefinitely?
 NO – certifications are only good for 12 months.
-A patient must renew their registration in the Medical Marijuana Program annually and a new certification is required from a physician or APRN.
+A patient must renew their registration in the Medical Cannabis Program annually and a new certification is required from a physician or APRN.

 Can I write my own certification (use my own forms) for my patient?
-NO –this is not a prescription, there are neither dosing requirements nor frequency requirements established in the current law and law enforcement will not recognize the physician’s or APRN’s “certificate or script” as valid documentation of the patient’s or caregiver’s registration into the Medical Marijuana Registry Program.
+NO –this is not a prescription, there are neither dosing requirements nor frequency requirements established in the current law and law enforcement will not recognize the physician’s or APRN’s “certificate or script” as valid documentation of the patient’s or caregiver’s registration into the Medical Cannabis Registry Program.

 Once I see my patient and submit an application to DOH, is my patient registered?
-NO – for the purposes of the Medical Marijuana Registry Program, the physician’s or APRN’s written certification is only ONE part of the application process.
+NO – for the purposes of the Medical Cannabis Registry Program, the physician’s or APRN’s written certification is only ONE part of the application process.
 A COMPLETE application packet must be submitted to DOH before a patient will be considered for registration.
 Once DOH verifies that the application packet is complete AND approves/issues a 329 Card.
 Once the patient receives their 329 Card, they will be protected under the law – assuming they are in compliance with all other elements of the law.
-NOTE: The patient/caregiver must have their 329 Card (and a valid ID) on their person any time they are in possession of medical marijuana.
+NOTE: The patient/caregiver must have their 329 Card (and a valid ID) on their person any time they are in possession of medical cannabis.

 Is the certifying physician/APRN required to submit the application for the patient?
 YES – All applications are to be submitted to DOH by physicians or APRNs (As of 1/1/16 – electronically).